 Climate change risks and impacts on the Carpathian forests

-For this this reason, a dedicated Expert Group of the Working Group on Climate Change and the Working Group on Sustainable Forest Management has been established with experts nominated by the Focal Points of the Carpathian Convention that supported the development of the assessment and shall at the same time strengthen cooperation between these topics under the Carpathian Convention.
+For this reason, a dedicated Expert Group of the Working Group on Climate Change and the Working Group on Sustainable Forest Management was established with experts nominated by the Focal Points of the Carpathian Convention that supported the development of the assessment and shall at the same time strengthen cooperation between these topics under the Carpathian Convention.

-Nominated experts had provided valuable input and background information giving the basis for the scope and topics covered by this assessment, which then under the lead of by Dr. William Keeton, University of Vermont and Member of the Science for the Carpathians, and the Secretariat of the Carpathian Convention has been used for further development and finalizing the assessment.
+Nominated experts provided valuable input and background information giving the basis for the scope and topics covered by this assessment.
+The development and finalization of the assessment was led by Dr. William Keeton, University of Vermont and Member of the Science for the Carpathians, and the Secretariat of the Carpathian Convention.

-The final version of the Assessment of climate change risks and impacts on the Carpathian forests and their ecosystem services, has been welcomed by the Carpathian Convention COP7, encouraging the Parties, relevant WGs and stakeholders to consider and act on proposed policy recommendations.
+The final version of the Assessment of climate change risks and impacts on the Carpathian forests and their ecosystem services was welcomed by the Carpathian Convention COP7, encouraging the Parties, relevant Working Groups and stakeholders to consider and act on proposed policy recommendations.

 Related Working Groups and Initiatives